JJuiice/comfy-fire/README.md

 # Comfy-Fire
-Terminal fire art animation written in Rust
+Fire art using SDL2 and Rust